-Customer Acquisition Cost Formula: What to Include (And What Not To)
+Customer Acquisition Cost (CAC) Formula: What to Include

-Most founders undercount CAC.
+Most founders undercount their customer acquisition cost.
 They add up their ad spend, divide by new customers, and move on.
 But they forget the biggest line item: their own time.
-Here’s the complete formula for customer acquisition cost — everything that belongs in the number and everything that doesn’t.
+Here’s the complete customer acquisition cost formula, everything that belongs in the number and everything that doesn’t.

-That formula looks simple.
+That customer acquisition cost formula looks simple.
 The hard part is deciding what counts.

-The cost of acquiring a customer includes every euro you spend to get someone from “never heard of you” to “paying customer.”
-Here’s what belongs in the numerator.
+Your customer acquisition cost includes every euro you spend to get someone from “never heard of you” to “paying customer.”
+Here’s what belongs in the numerator of the customer acquisition cost calculation.

 Paid advertising.
 Google Ads, Twitter/X ads, LinkedIn ads, sponsorships.
-Anything where you pay for impressions or clicks.
+Anything where you pay for impressions or clicks counts toward customer acquisition cost.

 Marketing tools.
 Email platform, landing page builder, analytics tools, SEO tools.
-If you use a tool primarily for acquisition, its cost goes in.
+If you use a tool primarily for acquisition, its cost goes into customer acquisition cost.

 Contractor and freelancer fees.
 Content writers, designers, video editors, ad managers.
 If they work on acquisition-related output, include them.

 Your own time.
-This is where most solo founders go wrong.
-If you spend 15 hours a week on marketing, content, and sales calls, that’s acquisition cost.
-Value it at a reasonable hourly rate — €50—€100/hr depending on your market.
+This is where most solo founders go wrong on customer acquisition cost.
+If you spend 15 hours a week on marketing, content, and sales calls, that’s CAC.
+Value it at a reasonable hourly rate, €50—€100/hr depending on your market.

 Sales costs.
 Demo calls, trial onboarding, follow-up emails.
-If you’re doing founder-led sales, count those hours.
+If you’re doing founder-led sales, count those hours toward customer acquisition cost.

-Not everything is acquisition cost.
-Including too much inflates your CAC and makes the number useless for comparison.
+Not everything is customer acquisition cost.
+Including too much inflates your customer acquisition cost and makes the number useless for comparison.

 Product development.
 Building features is not acquisition cost, even if a new feature attracts customers.
 Keep R&D separate.

 Customer support for existing customers.
 Post-sale support is a retention cost, not acquisition.
-It affects churn, not CAC.
+It affects churn, not your acquisition number.

 General overhead.
 Rent, internet, your laptop.
 These are operating expenses.
 They don’t belong in CAC unless they exist purely for sales/marketing purposes.